We covered NLP Master Practitioner, Master Trainer and a new advanced training called International Trainer Training.

 When life has thrown some horrible stuff at me in such a way that I had no idea how to cope with it, the Hero’s Journey provided me with both a structure and hope.
 The structure meant that I knew that it would take some time to learn new things before I could find a way forward.
 That knowledge gave me the hope (and perseverance) to recover during a number of tumultuous times.

-I hope that these ‘songs’ will also give some powerful and lasting learnings to the amazing group of people who assembled this summer in Santa Cruz.
+I hope that these ‘songs’ from NLP University will also give some powerful and lasting learnings not only to the amazing group of people who assembled this summer in Santa Cruz, but also to you.